• Skip to primary navigation

 Or you can leave the 'meat' out altogether, as you will still get protein from the beans.
 It's as easy as that!
 So great!

-I do not suggest doing this.
+I do not suggest using an immersion blender in place of a blender for this recipe.
 I tried it myself and was not pleased with the texture.

 Is chili a soup?

 This one is up for debate!
 I like to keep things simple, so I call it a soup.
-Still, by true definition, it technically meets the criteria for a stew.
+Still, by true definition, chili technically meets the criteria for a stew.

 Kristi